Dominic Toretto: Dominic's Charger

 In Furious 7, near the end of the movie he goes to his home which was recently blown up by Deckard Shaw, and in the garage is his Charger covered up.
 He uncovers it revealing the slightly different new look.
 He takes the Charger to the top of a rooftop where he faces Shaw in a game of chicken.
 When the parking lot is later collapsing due to missiles, Toretto ramps it off the building destroying it yet again.

 The car appears hoodless in F9.

 The car goes through some changes.
 In the first film, it is chrome trimmed, while in the fourth film it is black trimmed, with an extra grill cover.
 In the fifth film it is matte black, with black wheels and the supercharger removed.
 In the seventh film, Torretto's Charger has the supercharger again.
 The car still has black trim but is no longer matte black but metallic black.
 Also a different set of rims.
 In F9, it once again resembles the first film with Silver Trim.

 In Fast & Furious 6, Dom gives his nephew Jack a diecast replica of his black Charger, hoping to keep him away from Brian's habits of favoring imports.
 Later in the film, Dom drives a maroon Dodge Charger Daytona, which is acquired by Tej Parker at a car auction in London.
 While it is not the same car as his signature black Charger, it is a direct nod to the Charger.

 At the very end of Furious 7, Toretto is seen with the Project Maximus Ultra 1968 Dodge Charger.

 In The Fate of the Furious, Toretto drives an armoured version of his usual Charger in the film's final confrontation.

+The car appears again in Fast X. Dennis McCarthy, who has been creating cars for the films, tried to make the car look closer to its original appearance, compared to the "crazy" appearance in the previous three films.